Why Earn an MBA Degree: What is the Potential ROI of an MBA?

 ROI of an MBA Degree

 Research and opinions on the worth and ROI of an MBA degree abound.
-If you search the Internet, you will immediately realize that you can find the numbers and opinions to support either perspective.
+If you search the Internet, you will immediately realize that you can find the numbers and opinions to support either perspective on why earn an MBA.
 It will get you wondering who comes up with these statistics in the first place.
 Interpreted with care, the statistics aren't completely useless.

 While some believe that entering an MBA program at this delicate economic time is unwise, there are many more that point out that perhaps enrolling now is a smart business decision.
 After all, even if you have not just lost your job or feel it is in danger, the economy may have rebounded by the time you’ve earned your degree, and you may have put yourself in the best place possible.